Modern Slavery Act Statement

 To date, there have been 0 breaches of the Modern Slavery Act across our colleagues, our supply chain or our clients.

 For the management of risk associated with our investments, embedded within our ESG integration process is the tracking and reporting of all related issues, including steps to avoid exposure to Modern Slavery.
-Where red flags are raised or exposure identified, this would be captured in the Investment Committee papers for management prior to investment, or if an issue were to come to light during the holding period, the issue would be captured for action in portfolio management reviews.
+Where red flags are raised or exposure identified, this would be captured in deal papers for management prior to taking exposure, or if an issue were to come to light during the holding period, the issue would be captured for action in management reviews.

 Our ESG integration processes are reviewed each year and we use this process to continue to review and refine our management of Modern Slavery exposure.

 We will update this statement annually and report on any significant exposure experienced and steps to mitigate.
-We will continue to work to improve identification of exposure, minimise risk, and influence best practice where we can.
+We will continue to work to improve identification of exposure, minimise risk, and improve practices where possible.

 As previously referred to, Triple Point operates in a highly regulated environment and has compliance policies and procedures in place, including guidance in relation to whistleblowing and raising concerns regarding business ethics.
 We ask all employees to commit to and observe the requirements of these policies and procedures and provide regular training on these issues.